SWFSC/eSDM/cran-comments.md

+## Release summary
+First submission of the package eSDM to CRAN

 ## Test environments
-* Windows 7, R 3.5.1(local)
+* Windows 10, R 3.6.1 (local)
+* OS X, R 3.6.1 (local)
+* ubuntu 14.04.5 (on travis-ci, R devel and release)
 * win-builder (devel and release)
-* local OS X install, R 3.5.0
-* ubuntu 14.04 (on travis-ci, R devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs, WARNINGs, or NOTEs

 ## Downstream dependencies
-None - first release
+N/A - first submission of eSDM